 Really being mindful in your decisions of what items to keep will also be helpful.
 You only want to keep things that you think you will want to come back to after your trip.

-#19.
-What to do with the stuff you’re keeping
+19. Find a place to store the stuff you’re keeping

 Once you’ve reduced your stuff, it’s important to decide where you want to store the stuff that you do plan to keep.
 Some families rent out a storage unit where they’ve stored their belongings.
 Other families, like us, leave their things at friends or family’s homes.